sector-f/wallshuffle/README.md

 Usage: **wallshuffle.sh** [**-r**] [**-v**] [**-i** *NUMBER*] *IMAGE OR DIRECTORY*...

 #### OPTIONS
+`-h` Print help information

 `-i <NUMBER>` Specify the wait time between changing wallpapers, in seconds.
 The default is 60.

 `-r` Recursively find images inside directories

+`-o` Randomly select a single image from the specified directories/images and exit

 `-v` Output more information about what the script is doing